Leica SL vs Panasonic GH5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the SL and the GH5 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the SL does not have a direct predecessor.
+The GH5 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Leica SL or the Panasonic GH5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.